py-vcon/py-vcon/py_vcon_server/py_vcon_server/processor/README.md

   A **VconProcessor** is typically dynamically loaded at startup and gets registered in the **VconProcessorRegistry**.
-A when a concrete **VconProcessor* is registered, it is loaded from a given package, given a unique name and instantiated from the given class name from that package.
-The allow serveral instances of a concrete **VconProcessor** to be instantiated, each with a unique name and different set of initialization options.
+A when a concrete **VconProcessor** is registered, it is loaded from a given package, given a unique name and instantiated from the given class name from that package.
+Ths allows serveral instances of a concrete **VconProcessor** to be instantiated, each with a unique name and different set of initialization options.
 The class MUST also implement a static parameter: **initialization_options_class**.